 It is impossible to read a text without interpreting the text in some way.
 The very fact we are converting signs and symbols on a page into thoughts in our mind is an act of interpretation.
 Every time we read a sentence, we make many decisions about what words mean or how a metaphor is to be understood.
 Rarely do we step back and think about how we understand a text.
-At the beginning of this series on the Gospels, I want to discuss the need for interpreting a text.
+This is why it is important to discuss the genre of the Gospels.

 The genre of the text matters.
 If a reader does not know Harry Potter is fiction rather than history, they will be very confused indeed!
 But it is possible to describe Harry Potter as fantasy.
 Fantasy has certain “rules” which hold the stories together in ways a crime novel does not.
 If you think Harry Potter and Dirty Harry should solve their problem in the same way, you have misunderstood the genre!
 A Harry Potter book can also be described as a “young adult” novel.
 The young adult genre also has some characteristics typical of these stories (young protagonists, usually in some sort of difficult home life, some teen-romance, etc.) If you confuse the genre Harry Potter and Fifty Shades of Grey (a completely different genre!) you will not fully understand the story.
 With respect to the four Gospels, we need to be very careful in understanding the genre of these books.
 They are not dispassionate histories in the modern sense of the word, attempting to set the record straight about what Jesus really did.